anantakrroy/Todo_App/README.md

     * todoList.addTodo should add a todo object
     * todoList.changeTodo should change the todo text property
     * todoList.toggleCompleted should change the completed property

+  ### Version 6
+   #### Requirements
+    * Implement the toggle all feature
+      * Different scenarios are-
+         * Everything true, make everything false
+         * In any other case,make everything true

+  ### Version 7
+   #### Requirements
+   * There should be display.
+Todo and toggle all todo buttons
+   * Clicking displayTodo should run todos.displayTodo
+   * Clicking todos.toggleAll shold run todos.toggleAll

+  ### Version 8
+   #### Requirements
+   * There should be display.
+Todo and toggle all todo buttons
+   * Clicking displayTodo should run todos.displayTodo
+   * Clicking todos.toggleAll shold run todos.toggleAll

+  ### Version 9
+   #### Requirements
+   * Each todo item should be a list item
+   * Each todo item must have the todoText property
+   * Each todo should show the completed property